ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 <a name="who_what"></a>
 # @who? #what? - Extracting substrings with regular expressions

-Next lets find who people are tweeting at the most, retweeting the most and what are the most common hashtags.
+Next lets find who is being tweeting at the most, retweeted the most, and what are the most common hashtags.

-In the following section I am going to be using the python `re` package (which stands for Regular Expression), which is important and  enough to be the subject of it's own tutorial.
-I am going to skim over the details of this package and just leave you with some working code.
+In the following section I am going to be using the python `re` package (which stands for Regular Expression), which an important package for text manipulation and complex enough to be the subject of its own tutorial.
+I am therefore going to skim over the details of this package and just leave you with some working code.

 If you would like to know more about the `re` package and regular expressions you can find a good tutorial <a href="https://www.datacamp.com/community/tutorials/python-regular-expression-tutorial">here on datacamp</a>.

 As a quick overview the `re` package can be used to extract or replace certain patterns in string data in Python.
-You can use this package for anything from hashing out personal details like dates of birth and account numbers, to extracting all sentences that end in a :) to see what is making people happy.
+You can use this package for anything from removing sensitive information like dates of birth and account numbers, to extracting all sentences that end in a :), to see what is making people happy.

 In this tutorial we are going to be using this package to extract from each tweet:
 - who is being retweeted (if any)
 - who is being tweeted at/mentioned (if any)
 - what hashtags are being used (if any)

-Functions to do each of these three things are below.
+Functions to extract each of these three things are below.

 ```Python
 def find_retweeted(tweet):